Best value TV, phone and broadband packages

 If you’re not bothered about buying a TV, you can still watch programmes on your laptop or computer using various apps and sites like TV catch up – and if the following criteria applies to you, you don’t need a TV licence to do so either!

 And of course you can also get yourself a Netflix or Amazon Prime subscription (6 months for free here) to watch even more on demand TV.
+But before you do, find out how to save money on streaming film and TV.

 Tips when choosing a package: